MicronOxford/SIMcheck/README.md

 * 0.9.7: final pre-submission features & fixes

-      - use the term "slice" for the raw data and "z-section" for the reconstructed data
       - for the raw FFT projection: apply stack FFT with win func, bleach correction "simple ratio", subtract 50, max-intensity project, auto-contrast mode-max